ehharding/science-center/.github/PULL_REQUEST_TEMPLATE.md

 adding an `x` between the brackets, like this: `[x]` -->

-- [ ] I have read the [contributor guide](https://github.com/ehharding/science-center/blob/main/CONTRIBUTING.md) and
+- [ ] I have read the [Contributor guide](https://github.com/ehharding/science-center/blob/main/CONTRIBUTING.md) and
       made commit messages that follows the guide.
 - [ ] I have run `npm run format` to ensure the code follows the style guide.
 - [ ] I have run `npm run test` to check if all tests are passing.